mattkohl82/drink-and-think/README.md

 The search results will provide a varaiety of drink recipes.
 Trivia allows the user to keep score of the game and saves high scroes.

 ```
-Jogic for Drink and Think:
+Logic for Drink and Think:

 Technology:
 1.HTML